Xynes-Studio/xynes-doc-service/DEVELOPER.md

 ## Standard Response Envelope

-All responses use the platform standard envelope:
+All responses use the platform standard envelope, **except for** `/health` and `/ready` which follow a simplified format for infrastructure checks.

 **Success**:
 ```json